bingx1/swen90009/README.md

 - Added pdf export of figma high fidelity prototype to /prototypes/high fidelity and a link to the prototype on Figma
 - Added Sprint 4 artefacts (moodboard, acceptance criteria, acceptance tests, canvas api notes and traceability matrix) to /docs
 - Moved the /icons used in prototypes to the /ui directory

+**v2.0: Sprint 5**
+- Added images and graphical resources we have used in this project to /ui
+- Added a Sprints folder for storing sprint artifacts
+- Added acceptance criteria and acceptance test to /test
+- Experted Confluence pages and added to /docs